 What were the gas vans?
 How did they work?

 Gas vans were regular cargo trucks specially equipped with an air-tight metal cargo compartment.
-The exhaust pipe was designed so that instead of the exhaust gases flowing out the tailpipe they could be re-directed into the sealed cargo compartment.
-When the engine was run, the people who were locked in the back of the truck were poisoned by carbon monoxide or suffocated due to a lack of oxygen, or both.
+The exhaust system was designed so exhaust gases could be re-directed into the sealed cargo compartment, instead of flowing out the tailpipe and into the air.
+When the engine ran, the people locked in the back of the truck were poisoned by carbon monoxide, or suffocated due to lack of oxygen.

-The modifications that re-directed the engine exhaust gas into the cargo compartment were performed secretly by German mechanics.
-Harry Wentritt, the German workshop foreman, testified after the war about special modifications made in his shop: “A flexible exhaust pipe was installed at the truck’s exhaust, with a diameter of 58 to 60 millimeters [2.26 to 2.34 inches], and a hole of the same size was drilled in the van floor; a metal pipe was soldered into the hole from the outside to which the flexible exhaust pipe was fixed.
+German mechanics secretly made the modifications that re-directed the engine exhaust gas into the cargo compartment.
+Harry Wentritt, a German workshop foreman, testified after the war about special modifications made in his shop: “A flexible exhaust pipe was installed at the truck’s exhaust, with a diameter of 58 to 60 millimeters [2.26 to 2.34 inches], and a hole of the same size was drilled in the van floor; a metal pipe was soldered into the hole from the outside to which the flexible exhaust pipe was fixed.
 When the various parts were connected, the truck engine was started and the exhaust fumes were channeled into the van, through the pipe leading from the exhaust to the hole in the van floor.”

 Truck similar to gas van.
 Original uploader in the Russian Wikipedia was Zac Allan, and then Jaro.p [Public domain], via Wikimedia Commons.